sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/algebra/edp.md

 ---

 By using the results above in an iterative fashion, one can express the same group (up to isomorphism) in many different forms.
-For ex- ample, we have
+For example, we have

 $Z_{2} \oplus Z_{2} \oplus Z_{3} \oplus Z_{5} \approx Z_{2} \oplus Z_{6} \oplus Z_{5} \approx Z_{2} \oplus Z_{30}$